You can use the Helka card to loan printed material at the Helsinki University Library branches in Kumpula, Meilahti and Viikki.

 Illustrated instructions for acquiring and using a Helka card on a mobile device are available in the Studies service.

 Students of the University of Helsinki can use the Helka card through the Studies service.
 Watch the video instructions on the digital use of the Helka card.
 Duration of video 54 sec.
+The video is in Finnish, but you can switch on English subtitles in the settings at the bottom.

 If you wish, you can (also) get a plastic Helka card: